Learn about our programs that provides spiritual and professional growth opportunities for our educators.

 - Session I – Loyola: Foundations of Leadership

-- Session II – Manresa: The Spiritual Leader
+- Session II – Manresa: The Discerning Leader

 - Session III – Paris: The Capable Leader

 - Session IV – Rome: The Authentic Leader

 Sessions begin Monday evening and conclude before lunch on Friday.
 Each session includes time for large group presentations, small group conversations and time for personal reflection.
 Cohorts are led by a team of experienced Seminar alumni, who share their professional and personal knowledge and experience with the participants.

 The Pasos Ignacianos model of the Seminars is a two-year, four-session program.
 Cost is approximately $3,000 per year (depending on cohort locations), which includes tuition, room and board, and all materials.
 Travel costs are additional.

 Participation requires nomination from a school president or principal or their designee.
 Communications regarding participant nomination are typically sent out in March.
 Schools are invited to nominate up to two participants each year.
 Nominees then complete a short registration form and are then assigned cohorts for the subsequent cycle.
 Nominees are informed of their admission to the program in late spring.